openstudiocoalition/OpenStudioApplication/docs/reference/parametric_analysis_tool_2.md

 Analysis via algorithm tends to produce very large data sets.
 As such, the methods for visualizing results and teasing out valuable insights differ from the simple table views available in manual mode.
 In addition, some algorithms (e.g. optimizers) are goal seeking, and require specification of performance metrics to function properly.
 PAT's outputs tab is designed to specify key simulation outputs for use in post-processing large sets of simulation results or in forming performance objective functions.

-By default the outputs tab expects the OpenStudio Results measure to be available to provide a nominal set of outputs, although additional reporting measures can be used to add more outputs.
+By default the outputs tab expects the OpenStudio Results Measure to be available to provide a nominal set of outputs, although additional reporting measures can be used to add more outputs.

 ![Algorithm Setup](img/pat2/out_01.png)